-Attested: RC Coloneas in 2 manuscripts, Colonias in the third at position 33 in the Ravenna Cosmography.
+Attested: Coloneas in 2 manuscripts, Colonias in the third at position 33 in the Ravenna Cosmography.

 Where: Somewhere in northern Somerset, most likely at Congresbury, ST437639, which was near a Roman villa, a hillfort, beside which Roman remains have been found, and pottery kilns (such as this) (Rippon, 2008).
 This is up a river Yeo, in just the right sort of place for retired soldiers to manage industrial production and transport of food to the Roman legionary base at Caerleon directly across the Severn estuary.

 Name origin: Based on Latin colonia ‘settlement’.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.
 Last edited 2 May 2020.
 To main Menu